 It’s definitely popular among those who desire financial freedom through passive income.

-More importantly, first-time Airbnb hosts need to know the ins-and-outs of rental arbitrage before jumping to the conclusion that it’s not profitable.
+More importantly, first-time rental property hosts need to know the ins-and-outs of rental arbitrage before jumping to the conclusion that it’s not profitable.

 Keep reading — We’ll explain everything you need to know.

 What is Rental Arbitrage?

 Rental arbitrage is the practice of renting out long-term properties and re-renting them out to others on a short-term basis through short-term rental platforms such as Airbnb or HomeAway.

 Contrary to popular belief, Airbnb arbitrage is a legal business, as long as you adhere to the specific laws and liability guidelines in your region.

 Basically, rental arbitrage is a way to operate an STR business without actually owning property and for people to start earning passive income through real estate.

 Here are some real-life examples of successful Airbnb hosts who started doing rental arbitrage in their own apartment:

 STR property investors can either buy their own property or start rental arbitrage for their business.
 There are several differences as well as pros and cons to both methods, but rental arbitrage seems to be a more popular method among those who want consistent cash flow.